inspire-eu-validation/view-service/A.10.IR13.coupled.resource.node.md

 **Test method**

 * Check if there is a MetadataURL node for each layer.
-* If yes, check if the href in the OnlineResource node of the MetadatURL section is a valid link.
+* If yes, check if the href in the OnlineResource node of the MetadataURL section is a valid link.

 **Reference(s)**:
 * [TG VS](README.md#ref_TG_VS), Chapter 4.2.3.3.1.5

 **Notes**